There are a several things you should know about making a FOIA request.

 Third, you must agree to pay fees for various costs related to providing the requested records.

-If you want to submit a FOIA request to HUD Headquarters, just click on the words "submit a FOIA request" below and complete the form that will pop up.
-But before you do this, take a minute to search the home page to see if the information you seek already is available.
+Please take a minute to search the home page to see if the information you seek already is available.

 Can't find what you're looking for?
 Then Submit a FOIA request or send an email to FOIA@hud.gov.
 Remember, by submitting a FOIA request you are agreeing to pay the necessary fees.
 Be sure to fill out the form including your daytime telephone number, mailing address and email address.